LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 Arriving in Heinabergsar, Musoko departs the crystal leaving it empty and lifeless.
 They seek out someone of greater power and finds the ambitious Fenian, young empress of an expansive empire.
 Musoko shows Fenian has a vision of them ruling the whole of Senithar with an iron fist and establishes a symbiotic relationship, etching themselves onto Fenian's conscience.
 Musoko does not reveal themself but Fenian gradually gains a new sense of confidence and power.

-#### Malkath's Story
-Malkath succumbs to madness after re-establishing a connection with Musoko

 #### Circe's Story